-The Practical Guide to Toilet Training Your Child With Low Muscle Tone is best for the child that doesn’t have serious sensory processing or communication issues.
+The Practical Guide to Toilet Training Your Child With Low Muscle Tone: Sensory-Motor Secrets for Success is best for the child that doesn’t have serious sensory processing or communication issues.
 It has all the information you need about equipment just for them, and how to manage the unique emotional and social issues that come with low tone (hypotonia)!

-OR get a real deal, and buy it on Your Therapy Source , where you can bundle it up with my other books in the JointSmart Child series, and save BIG!
+Or get a great deal from Your Therapy Source, where you can bundle it up with my other books in the JointSmart Child series, and save BIG!
 The JointSmart series is for children with hypermobiilty.
 Understanding that loose joints create behavioral and sensory processing issues is the first step in helping a hypermobile child thrive!!